thesteganos/pydantic-ai/docs/output.md

 Some validation is inconvenient or impossible to do in Pydantic validators, in particular when the validation requires IO and is asynchronous.
 PydanticAI provides a way to add validation functions via the [`agent.output_validator`][pydantic_ai.Agent.output_validator] decorator.

 If you want to implement separate validation logic for different output types, it's recommended to use [output functions](#output-functions) instead, to save you from having to do `isinstance` checks inside the output validator.
-If you want the model to output plain text, do your own processing or validation, and then have the agent's final output be the result of your function, it's recommended to use an [output function](#output-functions) with the `TextOutput` [output mode](#output-modes) marker class.
+If you want the model to output plain text, do your own processing or validation, and then have the agent's final output be the result of your function, it's recommended to use an [output function](#output-functions) with the [`TextOutput` marker class](#text-output).

 Here's a simplified variant of the [SQL Generation example](examples/sql-gen.md):